bigbluemachine/miniupload/README.md

 ## Additional Setup

 This application sends confirmation e-mails for newly registered accounts.
 The e-mail address and contents are defined in the function `up_mailPassword` in the file `_up.php`.
 Most hosting providers offer you e-mail addresses from which you can send mail; just create an e-mail address and change the contents of that function.
-If hosting it from your own server, you will have to set up SMTP (which I will not go into here).
+If hosting from your own server, you will have to set up SMTP (which I will not go into here).

+And that's it!
+Have fun.